 Twin City Drive-in Theater has been showing movies to the public since the year of 1949 and is a fun and cheap thing to do in Bristol.

 Movies are shown on the weekends and usually involve a double feature—showing two movies in one night.
 They offer concessions during showtimes, providing food and snacks such as hot dogs, pizza, nachos, popcorn, candy, and sodas.

 Tickets: (Cash Only)

 - 5 thru 10 – $5.00

 There is also an on-site campground that is open throughout the week and on weekends when there is a scheduled race at the Bristol Motor Speedway.

-J. Franks is located in the heart of Bristol in a beautiful Victorian-style home that was built in the year of 1850.
+J. Frank is located in the heart of Bristol in a beautiful Victorian-style home that was built in the year 1850.